 The Simplicity Thesis.
 A fascinating trend is consuming Silicon Valley and beginning to eat away at rest of the world: the radical simplification of everything.

 These services can be beneficial and much loved, like Amazon Prime, but poorly designed services can revile, causing customers to terminate brand relationships.
 Designing living entities So what is service design all about?
+At Fjord, we use service design to shape delightful experiences wherever people meet the products they use.
+Service design is about creating living entities that evolve and change over time. •In response to people’s evolving needs and expectations.
 How to tell managers they're wrong about UX research and still get hired.
 I was meeting with a potential client a few weeks back who wanted a usability test.

 I have received several emails requesting sets, but have been unable to deliver.
 The first two print runs of the cards went very quickly.
 Now, I’m pleased to say that we have just received a third set of cards.
+The third set includes some new cards and now all cards are together.
+For version two, we added new cards, but had to take a few old ones out out to make space for the new ones in the existing box.
 Powered by Google Docs.
 Why service design is the next big thing in cultural innovation.
 Here at the Edinburgh Festivals Innovation Lab, we explore how to best use new thinking and new tools to make the experience of the twelve major Edinburgh festivals even better – for audiences, performers and the festivals organisations themselves.